English-Speaking Union: The US–UK Debate Tour Exchange

 as well as a significant number of MPs, QCs and other notable figures.

 International ESUs

-The ESU's International Headquarters is located in London, and there are over 50 national ESUs around the world.
+The ESU's International Headquarters is located in London, and there are about 54 national ESUs around the world.

 Australia

-Charles Duguid, Scottish medical practitioner and Aboriginal rights activist, helped to found the Australian branch of the ESU in Adelaide, South Australia, and was chairman from 1932 to 1935.
+Charles Duguid, Scottish medical practitioner and Aboriginal rights activist, helped to found the Australian branch of the ESU in Adelaide, South Australia in 1923, and was chairman from 1932 to 1935.
+The South Australia branch was followed by the New South Wales branch, also founded in 1923.

+The Australian English-Speaking Union is a federation of the five Australian branches of the ESU: Australian Capital Territory, New South Wales, South Australia, Queensland and Victoria.

 Music scholarships

 The ESU offers funding for places at top conservatoires for music students.
 Alumni include Tasmin Little and Nigel Kennedy, both violinists.

 Lindemann Trust Fellowship

 The Lindemann Trust Fellowships are a prestigious research grant awarded to postdoctoral scientists of "exceptional promise" in the pure and applied physical sciences, designed to enable British and Commonwealth citizens resident in the UK to perform research in the USA.
 They have been administered by the ESU since 1972 and were established as a result of a bequest from Brigadier Charles Lindemann.
 Brigadier Lindemann trained as a physicist with his brother, Lord Cherwell, at the University of Berlin, after which he served as scientific advisor of the British Army and subsequently at the British Embassy in Washington during the Second World War.
 The Lindemann Fellowships were created as a result of his will, where Brigadier Lindemann directed that his residual estate "be used to assist men and women with outstanding potential to become distinguished scholars or teachers in their chosen field".

-Fellowships are awarded following a rigorous application process, undertaken by a committee, chaired by Professor James Raven, Deputy Chairman of the ESU, which represents the full range of scientific fields eligible for a fellowship.
+Fellowships are awarded following a rigorous application process, undertaken by a committee, chaired by Professor James Raven, deputy chairman of the ESU, which represents the full range of scientific fields eligible for a fellowship.
 In 2017 the panel comprised: Professor Dirk Aarts – Christ Church; Professor Paul Beer – Wadham College; Professor Ben Berks – Wadham College; Professor Roger Davies – Christ Church; Dr Martin Grossel – Southampton; Dr Karen Mooney-McAuley – Queens University Belfast; Professor Sir David Read – Royal Society and Professor Mary Rees – Liverpool University.